 A rapid rise in temperature can cause nitrogen bubbles to develop in the blood and joints.
 This can result in lung and spinal cord injury in mild cases, along with some physical pain.

-Because of their blood and muscle tissue, seals can release their breath to avoid the bends.
+Because of their blood and muscle tissue, seals breathe underwater to avoid the bends.
 Compared to the air in their lungs, they depend far more on the oxygen in those areas.

 Seals have a minimum 30-minute underwater duration, although the duration varies according on the species.